PreciselyData/cloudnative-geotax/docker/geotax/README.md

    * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) - for publishing to Amazon Elastic Container Registry (ECR).

  ### Download the SDK & data
-   * GeoTAX SDK war - For information about GeoTAX-SDK, see the [Precisely Support](https://support.precisely.com/) site.
+   * GeoTAX SDK distribution zip - For information about GeoTAX-SDK, see the [Precisely Support](https://support.precisely.com/) site.
    * GeoTAX reference data in `.zip` format -  For information about Precisely's data portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and access sample data available in [Precisely Data Experience](https://data.precisely.com/).

 ## Build the Docker image